The French government’s decision on aid to companies under COVID 19

-In order to face the health crisis of COVID-19, the French government has provided numerous aids to companies in difficulty and forced to suspend their activity.
+In order to face the health crisis of COVID-19, the French government has provided companies aids to overcome covid 19 and help them facing their difficulties.

 The tax regime applicable to the aids paid within the framework of the coronavirus crisis to support the companies in difficulty (solidarity fund, fixed costs…) has been defined in the rectifying finance bill for 2021.